dumlutimuralp/antrea-packet-walks/part_c/README.md

 The second flow entry checks whether if the flow is a new flow (+new) and if it is a tracked flow (+trk).

 In this case the current flow matches this <b>second</b> flow entry.
 It is not coming from the gateway interface; it is coming from the tunnel interface.
 It is a new flow from frontend pod to backend2 pod and it is being tracked (previously from Conntrack Table 30 and 31).
+The actions in that second flow entry are as following :

-Hence the current flow is committed to conntrack table (actions=ct(commit,..)) and then it is handed over to the next table (,table=110).
-So next stop is Table 110.
+- commit this tracked flow to conntrack table (actions=ct(commit,..))
+- hand the flow over to the next table (,table=110)

+The next stop is Table 110.

 ### 9.11.10 L2ForwardingOut Table #110